 Consider the following special course for study abroad students offered by UCD:

 - SCI 30010: Introduction to Scientific Research is a special course offered to College of Science study abroad students only.
 It introduces students to the principles of scientific research through attachment to an active research group in the College of Science.
 Students will become active members of a research group and work under the direction of the group's Principal Investigator.
 Students will learn about the research focus of the group and conduct independent research into the scientific literature of relevance to the group's activity.
 They will shadow a member of the research team in the laboratory and master one basic and one advanced laboratory skill, in addition to learning how to develop a hypothesis, analyze the research data, and write a scientific abstract.

 Official course registration will take place about a month prior to your program start.

 English, Psychology, and History majors will receive priority registration for classes in those departments.

 There is a surcharge that is assessed by University College Dublin for coursework completed in science, engineering, or agriculture courses.
-This surcharge will be added to your account after you register for courses at University College Dublin.
+This surcharge will be added to your account after you register for courses UCD.

 The following information is vetted and provided by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) on the Electronic Database for Global Education (EDGE).